 Professor Fairhurst enquired if it would be possible for a diagram to be included in future reports to provide more clarity around the relationship between any new groups established following the move to the PSIRF.
 Mr Husain stated that he would ensure that a diagram was circulated after the meeting to more clearly show how these groups fed into each other.

-RESOLVED: Directors received the report and noted its contents.
 A diagram showing the relationship between new groups set up following the move to PSIRF to be included in future reports and circulated to Directors outside the meeting.

 TB/2022/063 INTEGRATED PERFORMANCE REPORT (IPR)